Chapter 2 : I Don't Handle Rejection Very Well

 “Daisy!” he said, for once not using his stupid nickname.
 “Now isn't really a good time.”

-“Snape sent me to give this to Remus for my detention,” I said.
+“Snape sent me to give this to Remus for my detention,” I said, holding up the goblet.

 “What are you doing here?”
 I asked.

-“I came to see Remus,” he said vaguely.
+“I came to see Remus,” he muttered vaguely.

-“No shit,” I muttered, knowing I could get away with swearing in front of him.
+“No shit,” I rolled my eyes, knowing I could get away with swearing in front of him.

 I shrugged.
 “Being a creepy prick in his office, or out terrorising first years, probably.”